Yordan Alvarez Player Props: Astros vs. Blue Jays

 Yordan Alvarez At The Plate

-- Alvarez has driven in a run in nine games this season (64.3%), including five games with more than one RBI (35.7%).
+- Alvarez has driven in a run in nine games this year (60.0%), including five games with more than one RBI (33.3%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.